hamidghaedi/scRNA_seq-analysis/README.md

 ![umap_cluster11_15_6_markers.png](https://github.com/hamidghaedi/scRNA_seq-analysis/blob/main/images/umap_cluster11_15_6_markers.png)

-According to the markers such ass different collagen, clusters 11 and 15 seem to be fibroblasts while cluster 6 showing a mix of fibroblast and non-fibroblast markers.
+According to the markers such as different collagen, clusters 11 and 15 seem to be fibroblasts while cluster 6 shows a mix of fibroblast and non-fibroblast markers.

 Now we can generate UMAP with cell type as labels;